szincone/nba-api/README.md

 # nba_api :basketball:
-NBA API that scrapes [basketball-reference](basketball-reference.com) to seed the API data.
+NBA player stats API that seeds and scrapes all data from [basketball-reference](basketball-reference.com).

 ## how to use
 - Fork and clone.